louiz/biboumi/doc/biboumi.1.md

   This password must be configured in the XMPP server, associated with the external component on *hostname*.

+`admin`

+  The bare JID of the gateway admin.
+This JID will have more privileges than other standard users, for example some administration ad-hoc commands will only be available to that JID.

 `log_file`

   A filename into which logs are written.
 If none is provided, the logs are